awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

    Enter your credentials if prompted for them\.
 **Note**
-During cloning, Git will warn you that you appear have cloned an empty repository; this is normal and expected\.
+During cloning, Git will warn you that you appear to have cloned an empty repository; this is normal and expected\.

 1. Change to the pipeline directory and initialize it as a new CDK project, then install the AWS Construct Libraries we'll use in our app\.